assuming cuda-toolkit 12.4 is available

 Python-based scientific computing package serving two broad purposes:

-pip install torch
+pip (preferred):pip install torch

-conda install -c pytorch pytorch
+conda (deprecated from v2.5 onwards):conda install -c pytorch pytorch

 # assuming cuda-toolkit 12.4 is available